vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 ## S2 partition statistics

 Let's delve into analyzing S2 partition statistics.
-For this exercise, we'll select a country that's sub-divided into multiple S2 grids and compute the building count per grid ID.
-We'll use Australia (AUS) as our subject country due to its extensive geographical spread and substantial urban footprint.
+For this exercise, we'll select a country that's sub-divided into multiple S2 grids and compute the buildings count per grid ID.
+We'll use Australia (AUS) as our subject country due to its extensive geographical spread and substantial urban footprints.

 ```python
 # Using Australia as our sample country (AUS)